subnet99/Neza/docs/validator_installation_guide.md

 **Note**: If PostgreSQL is installed on a separate server, update the `DB_HOST` in your environment variables to point to the database server's IP address.

-### Required on Single Machine

-The following components must be installed on the same machine as the validator (cannot be distributed):

-#### Install FFmpeg (MUST be on the same server as Python validator)
+### Install FFmpeg

-FFmpeg is required for video processing and MUST be installed on the same server where the Python validator will run:
+It MUST be installed on the server where this repository resides, since the Python validator code requires FFmpeg.
+Don't install on other server.

 ```bash
 # Update package lists